pranitmhaske/ecommerce-data-platform-glue/documentation/08_data_quality_and_monitoring.md

 - Failed records remain available for forensic analysis
 - Supports replay, fixes, and controlled reprocessing

-This is a standard modern data platform pattern.

 ---

 ### 8.7 Monitoring via Logs & Metrics